Skip to main content

 How will I be assessed?

 Creative Writing modules are assessed by short portfolios of creative work that include a critical commentary.
-The assessment strategy is structured to lead you from formative thinking throughout the module towards the production of an informed critical/creative response.
+The assessment strategy is structured to lead students from formative thinking throughout the module towards the production of an informed critical/creative response.

 What skills will I practise and develop?